ILLUCCIX- kit for the preparation of gallium ga 68 gozetotide injection kit

 3. Gently swirl Vial 1 to ensure the product is thoroughly dissolved.

-4. Insert a sterile 10 mL syringe with a needle into Vial 1 containing the dissolved gozetotide and draw up the contents of the vial.
+4. Insert a sterile 10 mL syringe with a needle into Vial 1 containing the dissolved gozetotide and draw up the entire contents of the vial.

 5. Transfer the contents of the 10 mL syringe to Vial 3 (Sterile Vacuumed Reaction Vial) containing the Ga 68 chloride.